 VAT Schemes

-You can join a VAT scheme if your business is registered for VAT.
-The following are a few schemes that you might want to take advantage of.
+If your business is registered for VAT, you may be eligible to join a VAT scheme.
+The following are schemes you might want to consider:

 - Flat Rate Scheme